RadiantLabs/microgrid-appliance-analysis/README.md

 ### Unmet Load
-Unmet load counts are very sensitive to h3ow many decimals you round to Rounding to 3 decimals filters out loads less than 1 watthour Rounding to 1 decimal filters out loads less than 100 watthours Rounding to 0 decimals filters out loads less than 1 kWh
+Unmet load counts are very sensitive to how many decimals you round to Rounding to 3 decimals filters out loads less than 1 watthour Rounding to 2 decimal filters out loads less than 10 watthours Rounding to 1 decimal filters out loads less than 100 watthours Rounding to 0 decimals filters out loads less than 1 kWh